The Grammar Level

 Math

+The Singapore approach to mathematics focuses on developing a deep understanding of math concepts using the concrete-pictorial-abstract steps.
 Students will build conceptual knowledge and skill development through hands-on instruction and practice.
-Emphasis on problem-solving, skill consolidation, and a deep understanding.
+There is emphasis placed on problem-solving, skill consolidation, and a deep conceptual understanding.

 Science